accert-dev/ACCERT/docs/source/user/iat.rst

 Runnable standalone examples for China, Korea, UAE, Poland, and El Salvador are in ``tutorial/iat/iat_lr_occ_china_example.py``.

-Connecting IAT to the Cost Reduction Framework
+Connecting IAT to the Cost Reduction Framework Tool
 ----------------------------------------------

-The IAT output can be used as a CRF baseline without modifying the original baseline CSV in ``src/crf/data``.
-Pass the IAT output path to CRF with the ``baseline_csv`` config key.
+The IAT output can be used as a CRT baseline without modifying the original baseline CSV in ``src/crt/data``.
+Pass the IAT output path to CRT with the ``baseline_csv`` config key.

 .. code-block:: python

-   from crf import run_one_scenario from iat import run_adjustment
+   from crt import run_one_scenario from iat import run_adjustment

    iat_result = run_adjustment(